Crypto firm Coinbase valued at more than oil giant BP

 Source: www.prolificlondon.co.uk

-Coinbase, which runs a leading trading platform for Bitcoin, hits nearly $100bn in stock market listing.
+Coinbase, which runs a leading trading platform for Bitcoin, hit nearly $100bn in its stock market listing, before slipping.

 More in www.bbc.co.uk